viettran0130/SuperCar-EE590/README.md

 * Implement and integrate Engine function (apply State machine)

 ##### Week of March 18
-* Implement and integrate Steering wheel
-* Implement and integrate driver simulator
 * Use Doxygen to document

 ##### Deadline March 21